vindarel/lisp-journey/content/blog/these-years-in-common-lisp-2018.md

 you think:

 - The editor of choice is still **Emacs** with Slime (or Sly),
-- However, we can get started with Emacs and Lisp in 3 clicks with **Portacle**, a *self-contained batteries-included sbcl-included portable* Emacs tailored for CL, <!-- followed closely by **(Neo)Vim** ; what does "followed closely" mean here? -->
+- However, we can get started with Emacs and Lisp in 3 clicks with **Portacle**, a *self-contained batteries-included sbcl-included portable* Emacs tailored for CL,
 - For **Vim** and **NeoVim** we have SLIMV, VLIME, and plugins can be written for NeoVim using [cl-neovim](https://github.com/adolenc/cl-neovim).
-- Or if we want an editor written in  cl, there's the self-contained **Lem** editor, which also works for Python, Go, Rust, Nim, Scheme, HTML, JSX, alongwith a directory mode, an experimental LSP mode, calc-mode,
+- Or if we want an editor written in  cl, there's the self-contained **Lem** editor, which also works for Python, Go, Rust, Nim, Scheme, HTML, JSX, along with a directory mode, an experimental LSP mode, calc-mode, and more,
 - Not to forget that Mac Os X users can use the [Clozure Common Lisp IDE](https://ccl.clozure.com/docs/ccl.html#the-clozure-cl-ide)
 - All editions of LispWorks (including the free) include the [LW IDE](http://www.lispworks.com/products/ide.html)
-- For users of **Eclipse IDE**, there is the Dandelion plugin <!-- REALLY? i thought this was abandonware -->
+- For users of **Eclipse IDE**, there is the Dandelion plugin
-- For popular editors, the experience is very good on **Atom** and the popular **Visual Studio Code** can be made to work with CL using [cl-lsp](https://github.com/cxxxr/cl-lsp).
+- For popular editors, the experience is getting very good on **Atom** and the popular **Visual Studio Code** can be made to work with CL using [cl-lsp](https://github.com/cxxxr/cl-lsp).
+- We have an **ipython-like REPL** (cl-repl),

-- For interactive notebooks we have **ipython-like REPL** (cl-repl), **Jupyter kernels** and yet another notebook (Darkmatter).
+- and for interactive notebooks, we have **Jupyter kernels** and yet another notebook (Darkmatter).

 A very welcome improvement is the Common Lisp fundation's website: https://common-lisp.net/ It got a massive update and is now